ba-san/Count-Annotator2/README.md

 You can see the demo movie below (click the image and will direct to Youtube).
 [![DEMO MOVIE](https://img.youtube.com/vi/S-yJkraffeI/0.jpg)](https://www.youtube.com/watch?v=S-yJkraffeI)

+Please note that this program is designed to work in teams.

 (This repository is a successor of [Count-Annotator](https://github.com/ba-san/Count-Annotator).  )

 ## Guidance with images